microsoft/mattersim/README.md

 ```

 > [!IMPORTANT]
-> **Important Note:** We *strongly suggest* that researchers and users explicitly state the specific version and checkpoint of MatterSim when conducting benchmarks or performance evaluations.
+> We *strongly suggest* that researchers and users explicitly state the specific version and checkpoint of MatterSim when conducting benchmarks or performance evaluations.
 This precise versioning is critical for reproducibility and accurate comparative analysis.

 ## Trademarks